Settlement and Colonial Life Expeditions

 2015-2016, Fifth Grade

 Many of the early colonists came to the new world as British citizens who held their kings in high regard.
-Fifth graders worked throughout the expedition to understand why and how these sentiments changed.
-Building a deep understanding involved understanding events from a variety of perspectives – colonists, British government, Patriots, Loyalists, and those where were neutral or undecided.
-As they learn about the American Revolution and the long road to independence from Great Britain, fifth graders worked with cause-and-effect relationships from the Stamp Act to the Treaty of Paris.
-They explored what the Founders believed about government and why they structured our government the way they did.
-This expedition was rich in primary documents and compelling historical characters and included a field study to historic Boston, Massachusetts to understand – from multiple perspectives – how our nation was born.
-Just as historic figures raised their voices, fifth graders used powerful words and raised their voices at Exhibition Night.
+The fifth grade class worked throughout this expedition to understand why and how these sentiments changed.
+They studied a variety of perspectives – colonists, British government, Patriots, Loyalists, and those where were neutral or undecided – to deepen their understanding of the time period.
+As they learned about the American Revolution and the long road to independence from Great Britain, the class worked with cause-and-effect relationships from the Stamp Act to the Treaty of Paris.
+They explored what the Founding Fathers believed about government and why they structured our government the way they did.
+This expedition was rich in primary documents and compelling historical characters and included a field study to Boston, MA to understand – from multiple perspectives – how our nation was born.

 Apply Today!